gillescochez/jQuery.doTemplate/README.md

 ```
 # Benchmarks

+## Template compilation

 Benchmarks are made using benchmark.js and for the moment are quite simple.

-jQuery.templ and jQuery.doTemplate are both being tested with the template function cached so that the result analyse only
+jQuery.templ and jQuery.doTemplate are both being tested with the template function cached so only compilation time is tested.
-the compiling data and insertion performance (using appendTo)

-Only 3 template strings are test for now:
+Only 3 template are tested for now:

 * basic interpolation using the short tag
 * basic conditional statement
 * basic iteration

-The results varies depending on the platform and the browser used, in Linux jQuery.doTemplate is the winner, on Windows it really varies
-depending on the browser used.
-Here again the best thing is to run the benchmarks in the browser you use and see what you get.
+Due to doT and the fact that jQuery.doTemplate store compilation data in a simple array in all browsers tested so far jQuery.doTemplate is always the fastest.

+## Template appending

+Here as on first insert doTemplate will have to convert string to DOM jQuery.tmpl is expected to be a good competitor if not winner.

+## All in one

+From grabbing a template, building a template function, compiling data and inserting into the DOM, which is the fastest.

 # Credits